coolpalani/djangodemo-k8s/README.md

 Run `kubectl get pods` to view pods for what is running.
 Similarly, run `kubectl get services` to see what services are actively running (what's exposed).

 ### Basic API
 You can go to `http://serviceurl/quotes` to view quotes.
 On that page, you'll find a form that lets you POST new quotes as well.

+## Viewing logs with Minikube
+After running `kubectl get pods`, you'll see something like `djangodemo-deployment-6b6bcc54f7-wb5nz`.
+To view logs for that pod, run `minikube logs -f djangodemo-deployment-6b6bcc54f7-wb5nz`.

 ## TODO
 I still need to properly expose the djangodemo-service service so that it can be accessed via something like http://localhost/ or http://yoururl.